 - Infrastructure: Production workshops, warehouses and administrative offices.

-- State of Disrepair: Partially in ruins, some parts are still accessible.
+- State of disrepair: Partially in ruins, some parts are still accessible.

 - Access: Access requires caution and discretion, some areas may be unstable.